brianglass/anastasis/files/wednesday_matins.md

 <span style="color:red">Z</span> Snatch me, O Virgin, from a tempest of disgraceful thoughts, dangers, afflictions, and temptations; guide me straight to divine havens and fill my mind with calm, O only All-praised.

 <span style="color:red">Ode 4.
 Irmos.
-To the tune: </span>Rod out of JesseÂ’s root.
+To the tune: </span>Rod out of Jesse’s root.

-Wondrous Avvakoum of old heard your report, O Christ, and cried out in fear, Â‘O God, you will come from Theman, and O Holy One from a shaded, wooded mountain to save your anointed ones.
-Glory to your power, O Lord!Â’<a href="#_ftn30" id="_ftnref30"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[30]</span></a>
+Wondrous Avvakoum of old heard your report, O Christ, and cried out in fear, ‘O God, you will come from Theman, and O Holy One from a shaded, wooded mountain to save your anointed ones.
+Glory to your power, O Lord!’<a href="#_ftn30" id="_ftnref30"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[30]</span></a>

 <span style="color:red">Troparia.</span>